 It is surprising to note that as much as 50 percent of deaths in the world today are somehow associated with different kinds of pollutions.
 Be it air, water, or land pollution, the hazards are too toxic to ignore.
-The causes of pollution are manmade as well as natural, and you need to be aware of different types of pollutions and their causes to ensure a healthy lifestyle around you.
+The causes are manmade as well as natural, and you need to be aware of different types of pollutions and their causes to ensure a healthy lifestyle around you.

 If you wonder what pollution is, then you may understand this as an environment where certain pollutants enter in a deliberate or inadvertent manner.
 This hampers the balanced ecosystem and biodiversity.
 Pollution is the underlying cause of various ecological issues.